‘There is no expiration date on that kind of evil’: Convicted murderer charged in 1982 cold case - NewsBreak

 Authorities with the GBI spoke about Blackmore’s death in the news conference, highlighting the upcoming 40th anniversary of her disappearance.

 “We know that she would have been 59 years old if she could have been with us today.
 But we don’t know who she might have loved, what relationships she might have built, what dreams she might have realized.
-All of those things got extinguished by a blast from a cheap shotgun about two miles from the middle of nowhere down in south Chattahoochee County,” said Assistant District Attorney of the Chattahoochee Judicial Circuit Kim Schwartz.Russian retreat reveals destruction as Ukraine asks for help
+All of those things got extinguished by a blast from a cheap shotgun about two miles from the middle of nowhere down in south Chattahoochee County,” said Assistant District Attorney of the Chattahoochee Judicial Circuit Kim Schwartz.‘Armed and extremely dangerous’ Hopewell gas station shooting suspect on the run

 Blackmore’s mother Donna Reitman released the following statement: